SciML/Optimization.jl/docs/src/optimization_packages/metaheuristics.md

 ## Examples

-The Rosenbrock function can optimized using the Evolutionary Centers Algorithm `ECA()` as follows:
+The Rosenbrock function can be optimized using the Evolutionary Centers Algorithm `ECA()` as follows:

 ```@example Metaheuristics
 using Optimization, OptimizationMetaheuristics